ESRC Wales DTP Collaborative PhD Studentships in Management and Business

 Applications are invited from exceptional candidates with a first class or strong upper second class honours degree, or appropriate Master’s degree with an average mark of at least 65%.
 The University values diversity and equality at all levels and encourages applications from all sections of the community.

-We welcome applications for both full and part-time study, and studentships are available as either ‘1+3’ (e.g. one full time year of research training Masters followed by three years of full-time Doctoral study, or the part-time equivalent), or ‘+3’ (e.g. three years of full-time doctoral study or its part-time equivalent), depending on the needs of the applicant.
+We welcome applications for both full and part-time study, and studentships are available as either ‘1+3’ (i.e. one full time year of research training Masters followed by three years of full-time Doctoral study, or the part-time equivalent), or ‘+3’ (i.e. three years of full-time doctoral study or its part-time equivalent), depending on the needs of the applicant.

 You are applying for a place at Cardiff University and the chance to be entered in an ESRC Wales DTP open competition for a studentship award.

-Applications should be submitted by the deadline of 16:00, 1 February 2018.
-Incomplete applications or applications received after this specified time will not be accepted
+To apply, submit a completed application form for admission to doctoral study in Cardiff University via the Cardiff Online Application system by the deadline of 12 noon, 1 February 2019.
+Incomplete Applications or applications received after this specified time will not be accepted.

-In the “Funding” section of the Online Application Form, please indicate that you are applying for an ESRC PhD studentship.
+Please choose Doctor of Philosophy in Business Studies with a start date of October 2019.
+In the “Funding” section of the Online Application Form, please indicate that you are applying for an ESRC/DTP PhD Studentship.

 Your application must contain the following documents: